aptdnfapt/OliveOwl/plan.md

 (done dev2)

-13. make the initial welcome and instruction msg none perple to light blue . make the ascci art bold .
+13. make the initial welcome and instruction msg none perple to light blue . make the ascci art bold . (done dev2 )

-14. in chat convo make You: and AI(): bold and use perple for ai bodel and blue for You:
+14. in chat convo make You: and AI(): bold and use perple for ai bodel and blue for You: (done dev2)

-15. add gum animation in the time of api loading to generate response
+15. add gum animation in the time of api loading to generate response  (done dev2)

+16. in the initial welcome / starting the gum input to name the history file we can input /history or /config. i want you to add a way to input /config too on that starting point